Can Aluminum Be Used in Induction Cookware?

 Choosing Induction-Compatible Cookware

-When selecting cookware for an induction cooktop, look for the following:
+When shopping for pots and pans for an induction cooktop, pay attention to the following:

 For any aluminum cookware, please feel free to contact us.